 First, we identified that most of the work in the hate speech detection task focuses on content that uses modalities like text and images [46], as a consequence, there is a lack of analysis for complex social media content (e.g. videos).
-It is remarkable the aspiration to develop models aimed at analyzing this complex media content, by integrating multiple modalities.
+It is remarkable the aspiration to develop models aimed at analyzing this complex media content, as well as to explore and leverage the representation and use of the provided multimodal information.
 Particularly, our intention is to focus on the leverage of fusion and representation of the multimodal available information.
-We expect that the integration of modalities like text, visual, and audio may provide us with the essential information that represents in a reliable way the content.
-We suspect there would be videos where certain modalities would be more relevant.
-Thus, by considering the possible integration of text, visual, and audio we expect to balance the contribution of each one into the general reliable multimodal representation.

 Second, we identified that the majority of the literature reports results addressing the task for English language-based resources [43].
 Then, a lack of experimentation in other languages is notable not only by the language itself but also by the limited available datasets in languages different from English.
 Therefore, we consider the importance of creating datasets in languages other than English.
 Because Spanish is becoming increasingly globalized since it is the official language of 21 countries and is spoken by over 474.7 million native speakers2, it is expected that the creation of a Spanish language-based resource will later serve as a reference in the expansion of this field of research.
-Particularly, we intend to create and refine a Mexican Spanish video dataset that as far as we know, no other work has done it before.
+Particularly, our intention is to create and refine a Mexican Spanish video dataset that as far as we know, no other work has done it before.